 Quota manipulation is slightly different for Individual (non-Organization) Accounts, and its' value is available in the Account Configuration display, also available from the notification icon's context menu.
 Changes cannot be made from this interface - Quota adjustments must be handled with email to firstname.lastname@example.org.

 Every Account is assigned a default Quota when it is created, regardless of whether or not :Recover is enabled and/ or activated.
-This provides a starting point with which to work, and it can be changed at any time - even if not active for the target Account (except for Individual Accounts, which require Support requests for changes).
+This provides a starting point with which to work, and it can be changed at any time - even if not active for the target Account (except for Individual Accounts, which require Support requests for changes, as noted above).

-When you convert a file that would end up storing more data in the Archive than permitted by your Account Quota, the system attempts to remove the oldest files in the Archive to make space.
+When you convert a file that would end up storing more data in the Archive than permitted by your remaining Account Quota, the system attempts to remove the oldest files in the Archive to make space.
 This can sometimes require removal of more than one file.
-Each removed file is listed in the File Report and noted as a Quota Limit operation just before the Encrypt entry.
-In the (abbreviated) example below, version 4 of the same file being converted (protected/encrypted) was removed to make space:
+Each removed file is listed in the File Report and noted as a Quota Limit operation just before the file sequence entries.
+In the (abbreviated) example below, version 3 of the same file being converted (protected/encrypted) was removed to make space:

 Don't forget that the system always starts with the oldest file in the Archive, not old versions of the file you're converting.
 This example just happened to end up using the source file because its' oldest version was the oldest in the Archive.

-The system will never remove any of the last 3 versions of any file.
-If there is not enough material older than the 3rd version of a file, the operation will fail and you will receive a general failure notification referring you to the Logfile.
-Right-click the notification tray icon and choose, Display Logfile, then toward the end of your file you will see the following (or similar):
+The system will never remove any of the last xyz versions of any file (by default 3).
+If there is not enough material older than the, "xyzth" version of a file, the operation will fail and you will receive a Quota Violation notification.
+If at this point you right-click the notification tray icon and choose, Display Logfile, toward the end of your file you will see the following (or similar):

 00018728 - [2015/11/10-12:57:18:786] -ERROR- CryptoServer SendFile (Close) failed; the given file pushes the archive past the quota.
 Check with your Administrator to adjust policy or make more room.

-This error is not generated until the end of an attempted conversion upload - the server relies on actual data, not the size indication of a file (which is not reliable).
+This error is not generated until the end of an attempted conversion since KODiAC relies on the actual size of the data rather than the filesize claims of the OS or other resources.

-SSProtect stores additional data associated with system state and user behavior.
-This does not count against Account Quota - only files protected by the software are stored in the Archive and counted against the limit.
+SSProtect stores additional data associated with system state and user behavior, which does not affect Account Quota - only managed file content accrues Quota storage space.

 Managing Server Content

-The Archive cannot be modified by Administrators, Users, or Delegates, though it can be viewed and used as a source for Restoration.
-Files that are converted (protected/encrypted) get stored in the Archive until the Account Quota is met, at which point policy determines which of the oldest files are candidates to make more space for newer content - unless of course you are operating without this restriction.
-Remember, you can make adjustments to this policy at any time with a request to Support or to your Sales Representative.
+The Archive cannot be modified by Administrators, Users, or Delegates, though it can be viewed and used as a source for Restore, Replicate, and :xRecovery operations (see below).
+Files that are converted (protected/encrypted) get stored in the Archive until the Account Quota is met or until removed to make space for new items (based on Retention Policy).
+As noted in prior text, Retention Policy determines which of the oldest files are candidates for removal, and which must be maintained.

 For More Information